FrancisBourgouin/lectures-2022-east-sep19/w7d3/PLAN.md

 - App (state: listOfPlants, props: NEVER)
   - Header (state: no, props: amountOfPlants)
   - PlantList (state: no, props: listOfPlants[])
-    - PlantListItem (state: no, props:id,name,type,lastWateredDate,wateringInterval)
+    - PlantListItem (state: no, props:id,name,lastWateredDate,wateringInterval)

 Reason plan : to have a guideline